Rural Economic Development

 Rural Economic Diversification and Infrastructure Program (REDIP)

 REDIP supports rural economic development projects that promote economic capacity building, economic diversification, resilience, clean economy opportunities, and infrastructure development.
-For more information and program details, visit the REDIP webpage.
+For more information and program details, visit the Rural Economic Diversification and Infrastructure Program

 BC Manufacturing Jobs Fund (MJF)

-The BC Manufacturing Jobs Fund helps manufacturing companies modernize, innovate, and grow by providing funding for capital projects in all regions in B.C., particularly in communities affected by economic impacts or downturns.
-Visit the MJF webpage to learn more about the program.
+The BC Manufacturing Jobs Fund helps manufacturing companies modernize, innovate and grow by providing funding for capital projects in all regions in B.C., particularly in communities affected by economic impacts or downturns.
+To learn more, go to BC Manufacturing Jobs Fund.

 Forestry Sector Supports

-A list of coordinated and comprehensive supports for workers, communities and businesses to offset any economic impacts that may follow from new restrictions on harvesting old growth forests and other changes in the forest sector.
-Visit the Supports for Forestry Workers, Communities and Businesses webpage for more information.
+A list of co-ordinated and comprehensive supports for workers, communities and businesses to offset any economic impacts that may follow from new restrictions on harvesting old growth forests and other changes in the forest sector.
+For more information, visit Supports for Forestry Workers, Communities and Businesses.

 Services